joshpencheon/joshpencheon.github.io/_posts/2025-04-12-shipping-zfs-snapshots-with-syncoid.md

 sudo zfs allow syncoid-sender hold,send,release main-pool/test-dataset
 ```

-_Note that the granting of `send` does permit already-decrypted data to be sent.
-The is not currently a separate grant that only permits `send --raw`, although there is [a proposal to add one](https://github.com/openzfs/zfs/issues/13099)._
+_Note that `send` does permit already-decrypted data to be sent.
+At the original time of writing, it was not possible to grant only the use of `send --raw`.
+However [a proposal to add such a grant](https://github.com/openzfs/zfs/issues/13099) has subsequently been accepted and released as part of ZFS 2.4.0, meaning `send:raw` can be used instead._

 ### Receiving permissions